Ascetic Computing

 (I keep saying "nearly" and "almost".
 Another advantage to multiple computers is that you can temporarily "sacrifice" some of them to unprincipled computing in exchange for convenience.
 The Faust of legend traded worldly pleasure and knowledge for his entire soul.
 A single computer or cell phone running an unprincipled operating system is not nearly so dire a covenant.)

 Think of it this way: my computers are like a little electronic garden where most of the plants are dormant most of the time.
 I am my house’s happy little garden hermit (wikipedia.org).
-I tend to my beloved garden as fancy takes me.
+You wouldn’t pity the gardener with a colorful collection of flowers and shrubs and trees, would you?

 And speaking of my happy little garden of used computers, that brings me to the final point: